Is Cruise Travel Insurance Worth It?

 So for instance, if you were on a Nordic cruise that ended three days from now, and an emergency back home forced you to leave immediately …

-• You’d get repaid: Cruise insurance could pay you back for the shore excursion you never got to take.
+- You could get repaid: Cruise insurance could pay you back for the portion of the cruise you miss plus the shore excursion you never got to take.

 Lost Luggage